 Open topic with navigation

-Table partitions and storage groups are currently only supported under "unmanaged" databases.
+Table partitions and storage groups are supported under "unmanaged" databases.
+Managed database deployment is a depreciated feature from version v3.0.
+NuoDB databases onwards.
 Databases must be restarted using a capture file and the restart database command.
 Use the incremental restart command to restart failed or shut down nodes into a running database.
 Also see Restart Database.

 NuoDB uses two levels of mapping between a version of a row in a horizontally partitioned table and physical storage.
 The first mapping level uses table partitioning which provides the ability to map a table partition, which contains a version of a row, to exactly one symbolic storage group name.
 The second mapping level assigns a storage group, a logical storage unit, to one or more storage managers in the database.

 A table partition is an attribute that can be associated with an SQL table.
 The partition contains a subset of the row versions that are stored on and serviced by a storage group.
 The subset stored in the partition is governed by a partitioning policy.
 A partitioned table must contain at least one table partition and may contain multiple table partitions.
 Table partitions are associated with SQL tables by specifying partition criteria.
 Each partition within a table has a uniquely identified name that maps to one storage group.